wpidlib/WPID-Library/README.md

 ## Installation

 The required files for installation are located in the releases tab.
 A dedicated tutorial on how to install the library is [located here](https://wpidlib.github.io/WPID-Library-Docs/tutorial/tutorials.html).

-> In short: Add the header files to your include folder, and the archive file to your project folder.
-Then add the name of the archive file to the LIB flag in your mkenv.env file.

 ---